Panama Canal expansion project: Construction timeline

 Sixteen new lock gates were installed as part of the canal expansion: eight on the Atlantic side, and eight on the Pacific.
 The installation process began in December 2014, with a 3,285-ton gate's installation on the Atlantic side; it concluded in April 2015, with the installation of a 4,232-ton gate on the Pacific side.

 In June 2015, flooding of the new locks began: first on the Atlantic side, then on the Pacific; by then, the canal's re-inauguration was slated for April 2016.

-In August 2015, a crack was reported in a concrete sill at the new Cocoli locks, but it was not initially anticipated to affect the project completion timeline.
+In August 2015, a crack was reported in a concrete sill at the new Cocolí locks, but it was not initially anticipated to affect the project completion timeline.
 By November 2015, however, cracks discovered over the previous months threatened to delay project completion.
-Sill reinforcements were, however, anticipated to be completed by January, 2016.
+Sill reinforcements were, however, anticipated to be completed by January 2016.
 In early February 2016, the ACP reported that sill reinforcements, repairing the cracks detected earlier, were complete.

 By January 2016, Panama's President Varela indicated that he anticipated the expansion to be complete around May 2016.

 The expanded canal began commercial operation on 26 June 2016.
 The first ship to cross the canal using the third set of locks was a modern New Panamax vessel, the Chinese-owned container ship "Cosco Shipping Panama."
 The United States dispatched a navy ship to Panama to demonstrate U.S. naval power to the Chinese ship.

 Finances

 The main purpose of the canal expansion program is to increase Panama's ability to benefit from the growing traffic demand.
 This growing demand is manifested in both the increased cargo volumes and the size of vessels that will use the Panama route.
-In this sense, with a third set of locks, the canal will be able to manage the traffic demand forecast beyond 2025; total inflation-adjusted revenues for that year are predicted to amount to over USD $6.2 billion.
+In this sense, with a third set of locks, the canal will be able to manage the traffic demand forecast beyond 2025; total inflation-adjusted revenues for that year are predicted to amount to over US$6.2 billion.